 Not all DTG is equal - our machines give great quality prints.
 Both DTG and screen should last pretty much as long as the shirt itself.

-We refined the process to get as much detail as possible and to avoid the shiny look that some prints have, and wanted it to look as close to screen printing as possible.
-You’d be hard pressed to tell which prints are which.
+We have adjusted the process to get as much detail as possible and to avoid the shiny look that some prints have, and wanted it to look as close to screen printing as possible.
+For smaller prints and especially the white ink, it's hard to tell whether a print is DTG or screen print.

 Benefits of DTG: